Last updated on November 4th, 2024 at 09:46 am

 Christmas foods popular in Portugal include several tempting desserts, many of which are associated with particular regions.

-• Bolo Rei or King Cake: A fluffy cake filled with candied fruit and nuts.
+- Bolo Rei or King Cake: The most popular of christmas desserts.
+A fluffy cake filled with dried fruits and nuts.
 A broad bean and a small gift are baked into the cake.
 The person who gets the gift is the king or queen of the meal, but the person who finds the bean must buy or make the King’s Cake for next year’s Christmas celebration.

 What are the best places to spend Christmas in Portugal?